SubhamMurarka/GraphQL/README.md

 ## Overview
 This project is a Go-based GraphQL service that fetches and filters material and supplier details from external APIs.
 It helps customers find the best materials based on price, rating, and quality within their locality.

+**From Given APIs very less data points match the requirements and return the response.**

 ## Tech Stack
 - **Golang** (Go)
 - **gqlgen** (GraphQL library)